4.1 Properties of Root Functions and Their Graphs

 , establishing step 1 of the theorem.

-Proceeding to (the new!) step 2, a point on the graph of has the form
+Proceeding to (the new!) step 2, a point on the graph of

 .
 If